-At Spedan, we have many years of experience in supporting Clients with managing their legal compliance issues.
-Legislation is increasingly harder to manage for organisations as they struggle to maintain the breadth of information that is needed.
+At Spedan, we have many years of experience in supporting Clients with managing their compliance obligations.
+Legislation is increasingly harder to manage for organisations and the Legal Update services supports managers as they struggle to maintain the breadth of information that is needed.

-Our service supports Senior Managers and ISO systems managers alike stay abreast of legal requirements.
-From the start, we will review and assess your products, services and activities to create a bespoke legal register.
-The legal register contains summary guidance on what each piece of legislation requires as well as links to the primary legislation and resources that help you manage it.
+Our legal update service supports Senior Managers and ISO systems managers stay abreast of legal requirements and compliance obligations.
+We will complete a legal review of your products, services and activities to create a bespoke compliance register.
+The compliance register contains summary guidance on what each piece of legislation requires as well as links to the primary legislation and resources that help you manage it.

-On a monthly basis, we will send you and the team updates of legislation so that you keep on top of changes.
+On a monthly basis, you receive updates of legislation so that you keep on top of changes and feed them into your compliance register.
 All through the year, you and the team will be able to access iSHEQ, the unique online resource provided by Spedan, that holds further detailed information, links and guidance.

 All ISO management systems require a commitment to remain compliant with legal and other obligations, but some organisations live under the illusion that because they have operated for a period of time with no problems, they remain compliant.

 However, it is often the case that most organisations are breaking regulations at some point or other.
 The reality with UK regulators is that unless something occurs that brings an organisation into their line of sight, the practices will go unnoticed.
 In most cases, this is not being done maliciously, but simply from a lack of understanding.

 The business problem really arises when an incident occurs, such as employee having an accident, the regulators turn up and start investigating.
 In these cases, the organisation is then facing two challenges: